MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 You have two options for Exchange Online:

-1. Use the classic *Search-Mailbox cmdlet*, or
+1. Use the classic `Search-Mailbox` cmdlet
-2. Use the PowerShell cmdlet in the Microsoft 365 security & compliance center.
+2. Use the `New-ComplianceSearch` cmdlet

 #### Exchange Online

-Use the *Search-Mailbox* cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.
+Use the `Search-Mailbox` cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.
+Here's an example:

 ```powershell
 Get-Mailbox -ResultSize unlimited | Search-Mailbox -SearchQuery attachment:trojan* -TargetMailbox "IRMailbox" -TargetFolder "Investigation" -LogLevel Full
 ```

-The other option is to use the PowerShell cmdlet in the security & compliance center.
+The other option is to use the `New-ComplianceSearch` cmdlet.
+Here's an example:

 ```powershell
 New-ComplianceSearch -Name "Investigation" -ExchangeLocation "Research Department" -ContentMatchQuery "from:pilar@contoso.com AND hasattachment:true"